learningdevopsfromscratch/early-access/README.md

    6. Create a new file called `README.md` under the `app` directory and add your name to it.
 Submit this new file into the codebase using the concepts of GitHub flow.

-   7. After merging the changes to the *trunk*, create a release and name it `1.0.0`.
+   7. After merging the changes to the *trunk* (aka HEAD or main), create a release and name it `1.0.0`.
 Learn more about creating Github Releases [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 The `1.0.0` is based on the *semver* semantics which you can read up more [here](https://semver.org/).

 2. Local Development